-Yong Chen (Professor) Ken-ichiro Kamei (Assistant Professor)
+Faculty Members Yong Chen (Professor)

+Ken-ichiro Kamei (Associate Professor)

-We develop micro- and nano-engineering tools and methods for and cell-based assays.
-In particular, we are interested in understanding and creation of cellular microenvironments by using nanofabrication and microfluidic technologies for human pluripotent stem cells (hPSCs).
-These artificial microenvironments should have profound influence on cellular behaviors and functions.
-As example, we produced gelatin nanofibers as a culture support for long-term expansion of hPSCs.
-The gelatin nanofibrous scaffolds are also used to build cellular constructs of cardiomyocytes and neurons for drug screening and transplantation.
-In parallel, we set down a microfluidic platform for high-throughput screening of culture conditions and drugs, offering unique advantages over conventional approaches in terms of efficiency, man power and reagent economy.
+We develop micro- and nano-engineering tools and methods for cell-based assays.
+In particular, we are interested in mimicking cellular microenvironments for the investigation and control of stem cell processes.
+As example, we produced nanofibers using natural and synthetic polymers to support long-term expansion of human induced pluripotent stem cells (hiPSC) as well as tissue formation of cardiomyocytes and neurons.
+In parallel, we set down a microfluidic platform for high-throughput screening of culture and differentiation conditions, offering unique advantages over conventional approaches in terms of efficiency, manpower and reagent economy.
 Finally, we contribute to the interdisciplinary approach on porous coordinate polymers based and light controlled regulation of cells functions.
-By carefully analyzing the cellular behaviors under different conditions, we should be able to achieve a better understanding of cell-material interaction and provide new tools to uncover novel features in integrated cell-material sciences and applications, including drug discovery, medical diagnosis, cellular therapy and regenerative medicine.
+By carefully analyzing the cellular behaviors under different conditions, we were able to achieve a better understanding of the influence of physicochemical cues and microfluidic environments on stem cell culture and derived tissue formation, which impacts the future applications including drug discovery, medical diagnosis, cellular therapy and regenerative medicine.